-This is the first of 4 blog posts written based on my experiences at Hurtbox, an indoor cycle training facility based in Southampton.
-You can view these posts, as well as, where the coaches and members of Hurtbox share their thoughts and experiences of cycling. athletes post up at https://hurtbox.co.uk/blog/ where the coaches and members of Hurtbox share their thoughts and experiences of cycling.
+This is the first of 4 blog posts based on my experiences at Hurtbox, an indoor cycle training facility based in Southampton.
+The posts will be appearing on this site as well as, where the coaches and members of Hurtbox share their thoughts and experiences of cycling. athletes post up at https://hurtbox.co.uk/blog/ where the coaches and members of Hurtbox share their thoughts and experiences of cycling.

 It’s always good to try something different.